CHRISTMAS IN THESSALONIKI: TOP 10 THINGS TO SEE AND DO

 7) Visit The Christmas Flea Market At The Port

-Thessaloniki’s Christmas Flea Market takes place during the last two weekends of the year and the Fridays before them in Warehouse C of Thessaloniki’s Port, Pier 1 (view on Google Maps).
+Thessaloniki’s Christmas Flea Market usually takes place during the last weekend or the last two weekends of the year and the Fridays before them in Warehouse C of Thessaloniki’s Port, Pier 1 (view on Google Maps).
 The admission to the flea market is free.
-Opening hours (2019): 11:00-21:00 (Friday, Saturday and Sunday).
+You can check if there is going to be a Christmas Flea Market this year here.

 8) Visit "Mediterranean Cosmos" Mall During Its Christmas Program